Tuee22/effectful/effectful_tools/README.md

-# Tools Directory
+# effectful_tools Package

-This directory contains development and build tools for the Effectful project.
+This package contains the development and build tools for the Effectful project.
+It ships with the library and is invoked via Poetry scripts.

 ## Overview

 All tools are designed to be run via Poetry scripts defined in `pyproject.toml` **inside the effectful Docker container**.
 This ensures:

 - Consistent execution environment
 - Proper dependency isolation
 - Clear entrypoints for CI/CD